mumumu18/11/README.md

 ### Environment Variables

-Create a `.env.local` file in the root of the project and add your Gemini API key:
+For local development, create a `.env.local` file in the root of the project and add your Gemini API key:

 ```
 VITE_API_KEY=YOUR_GEMINI_API_KEY_HERE
 ```

+For deployment on Netlify or Vercel, add this as an environment variable in the project settings.

 ### Running the Development Server